 - 2 Eggs (large)

-- 1/2 Cup – Vegetable Oil – 115 milliliters – Use a neutral flavored oil such as canola oil or corn oil
+- 1/2 Cup – Vegetable Oil – 115 milliliters – Use a neutral flavored oil such as canola oil or corn oil.
+FYI – Some of my visitors like to use coconut oil to add even more coconut flavor.

 - 1/2 Cup – Flaked Coconut – 50 grams – Or shredded coconut